Ezhuthachan (caste): Ezhuthachan Samajam

-Ezhuthachan Samajam started functioning from 1906 onwards.
-The first organizer was a Sanskrit scholar and a teacher Mr.Chakkulliyal Kunjunni Ezhuthachan who was a disciple of legendary Sanskrit scholar and teacher.
-Revered Punnasseri Nambi Neelakanta Sharma.
-He named the organization as Adhyapaka Samajam.
-Though Adhyapaka Samajam made several reformations in caste customs and rituals, Kunjunni Ezhuthachan's efforts were not successful and he abandoned his project.
-Ezhuthachan samajam came in to being as a reality when Late Vakil P. Kumaran Ezhuthachan entered the arena.
-He was the real founder of the Ezhuthachan Samajam and architect of the present day Ezhuthachan community.
-He was also a freedom fighter, a member of the congress party and also in Cochin State Prajamandal, whose founder was Sri.V.R.Krishnan Ezhuthachan, his son-in-law.
-Later Mr.Krishnan Ezhuthachan stepped into the shoes of his mentor and father-in-law, Mr. Kumaran Ezhuthachan as Ezhuthachan Samajam president.
-Since both were immersed in Congress politics, freedom movement, peasant struggles and also in Cochin state Prajamandal, they found it difficult to continue in the Ezhuthachan Samajam movement.
-Towards late 1940s Krishnan Ezhuthachan left the movement, so also Vakil.
-P. Kumaran Ezhuthachan.
-Kumaran Ezhuthachan left the movement after a personal tragedy - The death of his son P.Lakshmanakumar.
-After 1947 the Ezhuthachan community was orphaned and community became rudderless.
-There were some attempts to revitalize the community by some spirited people, but it didn't reach anywhere.
+Ezhuthachan Samajam started functioning in 1906.
+The first organizer was Mr. Chakkulliyal Kunjunni Ezhuthachan, a Sanskrit scholar and teacher who was a disciple of the legendary Sanskrit scholar and teacher Revered Punnasseri Nambi Neelakanta Sharma.
+He named the organization Adhyapaka Samajam.

+Although Adhyapaka Samajam made several reforms to caste customs and rituals, Kunjunni Ezhuthachan's efforts were unsuccessful, and he abandoned the project.
+The Ezhuthachan Samajam came into being when Vakil P. Kumaran Ezhuthachan entered the movement.
+He was the founder of the Ezhuthachan Samajam and an architect of the present-day Ezhuthachan community.
+He was also a freedom fighter, a member of the Congress Party, and a member of the Cochin State Prajamandal, whose founder was Sri V. R. Krishnan Ezhuthachan, his son-in-law.

+Later, Mr. Krishnan Ezhuthachan succeeded his mentor and father-in-law, Mr. Kumaran Ezhuthachan, as president of the Ezhuthachan Samajam.
+Since both were involved in Congress politics, the freedom movement, peasant struggles, and the Cochin State Prajamandal, they found it difficult to continue the Ezhuthachan Samajam movement.
+In the late 1940s, Krishnan Ezhuthachan left the movement, as did Vakil P. Kumaran Ezhuthachan.
+Kumaran Ezhuthachan left the movement following the death of his son, P. Lakshmanakumar.

+After 1947, the Ezhuthachan community was left without leadership.
+There were some attempts to revitalize the community by various people, but these did not succeed.
 The services of Adv.
-Late M. Krishnankutty is to be mentioned in this context.
-In the Post era, from 1990s onwards there was some resurgence in the community.
-From late 1990s new thinking is visible in the community.
-From 2002, Mr.T.G.Ravi came into the scene and revitalized the samajam activities.
-The present president Prof. Dr. Lakshmanakumar is the grandson of Vakil.
-P. Kumaran Ezhuthachan and son of V R. Krishnan Ezhuthachan.
+Late M. Krishnankutty are mentioned in this context.
+In the post-1990 period, there was some resurgence in the community.
+From the late 1990s, new thinking became visible in the community.
+From 2002, Mr. T. G. Ravi became involved and revitalized the Samajam's activities.
+The present president, Prof. Dr. Lakshmanakumar, is the grandson of Vakil P. Kumaran Ezhuthachan and the son of V. R. Krishnan Ezhuthachan.

-There are educational institutions under Ezhuthachan Samajam.
+There are educational institutions under the Ezhuthachan Samajam.

-Then the organizations on behalf of ezhuthachan community were formed and functioned from all India to regional level.
-The last organization to be formed in that category is the Palakkad Ezhuthachan samudhaya trust based in Palakkad.
+Organizations representing the Ezhuthachan community were subsequently formed and operated at levels ranging from all-India to regional organizations.
+The latest organization to be formed in this category is the Palakkad Ezhuthachan Samudhaya Trust, based in Palakkad.

 Thunchaththu Ezhuthachan

-There is no clear history about birth or life of Thunchaththu Ezhuthachan.
-However, there is a belief prevails as Thunchathth Ramanujan Ezhuthachan was a member of Ezhuthachan (Kadupattan) community.
-Being a vaishnava(Ramanuja) sect member he was called as Ramanujan.
-And his real name was Thunchan(The youngest child).
-According to K. Balakrishna Kurup, Thunchchath Ezhuthachan was a member of Ezhuthachan(Kadupattan) community and Ezhuthachan led his life as a teacher by following celibacy throughout his life.
+There is no clear history of the birth or life of Thunchaththu Ezhuthachan.
+However, there is a belief that Thunchathth Ramanujan Ezhuthachan was a member of the Ezhuthachan (Kadupattan) community.
+Being a Vaishnava (Ramanuja) sect member, he was called Ramanujan.
+His real name was Thunchan (the youngest child).
+According to K. Balakrishna Kurup, Thunchath Ezhuthachan was a member of the Ezhuthachan (Kadupattan) community and lived as a teacher, following celibacy throughout his life.